 You should determine a goal first for your customers to be finished by them and then count them as “onboarded users” who are most likely will be the ones who will pay you.

 How to choose a KPI for your SaaS product?

-To make that decision based on data, start using an intermediate analytics tool such as Woopra, Amplitude or Mixpanel (they all have free subscriptions).
-Check out user behaviour.
+To make that decision based on data for your SaaS product, start using an intermediate analytics tool such as Woopra, Amplitude or Mixpanel (they all have free subscriptions).
+Check out user behavior.
 What makes them pay you?
 What is the common thing they don’t do before they leave your website and never come back?